 Coronavirus (COVID-19) catch-up premium and tutoring initiative

-Schools are being funded with a one-off grant in academic year 2020-21 to help with providing supplementary teaching for those children who may have fallen behind as a result of the March-July 2020 lockdown.
+Schools are being funded with recovery funding to help with providing supplementary teaching for those children who may have fallen behind as a result of the pandemic lockdowns.
 The funding is delivered in three slices across each term.

 At NBJS we are spending the funding in the following way:

 We have brought a classroom into use by adding a new interactive whiteboard where the intervention teaching can take place.

 For Year 3 we have re-introduced phonics teaching across the whole year group, expanding to the teaching of spelling rules for those confident with their phonic knowledge.
 We have added extra teaching hours in the afternoon, a new set of phonics-linked reading books and a dedicated room with a large monitor has been set up.
 One of the year three teachers will be receiving aditional training in phonics, to work with our trained LSAs.

 For Years 4 & 5 we are providing extra maths and English sessions.
 We have brought in a traine dteacher to work with small groups in Year 4 to run a parallel group allowing smaller group sizes across the whole year group.